enkidevs/curriculum/javascript/react/introduction-to-hooks/rules-of-hooks.md

 Now that you know your functional components can contain multiple hook calls, it is time to learn the rules that apply to hooks.

 The first rule is **always call hooks at the top level**.

 To allow React to correctly preserve the state of hooks between multiple `useState()` and `useEffect` calls, you can't call hooks inside loops, conditions, or nested functions.
 What this rule does is it ensures that the hooks are called in the exact same order each time a component renders.

 The second rule is **only call hooks from React functions**.

 Hooks were designed to work when called either inside React functional components or inside a custom hook (concept which will be taught at a later time).
 Hooks can't be called from regular JavaScript functions.

-To help developers follow these rules more easily, the React team has created an ESLint plugin called `eslint-plugin-react-hooks` with plans to include it by default in the Create React App toolkit.
-To add this to your project, use the following command:
+To help developers follow these rules more easily, the React team has created an ESLint plugin called `eslint-plugin-react-hooks`.
+A quick way to add it to your project is to install it from NPM[1]:

 ```shell
 npm i eslint-plugin-react-hooks --save-dev